 One limitation is the public policy exception.
-This means that an employer can’t fire an employee if it would violate the public policy doctrine of the state or a state or federal statute.
-An example of this would be retaliation against an employee that performs an action that complies with public policy or an employee that refuses to perform an act that would be a violation of public policy.
+This means that an employer can't fire an employee if it violates the state's public policy doctrine or a state or federal statute.
+An example of this would be retaliation against an employee who performs an action that complies with public policy or an employee who refuses to perform an act that would violate public policy.

 Forty-two states plus Washington, D.C., have the public policy exception in place.
 The states that do not are:

 There is also an implied contract exception.
 This means that an employee can't be fired when an implied contract is formed between the employee and the employer.
 This exception is typically difficult to prove, and the burden lies on the fired employee.
 A total of thirty-six states plus Washington, D.C., have implied contract exceptions.
 The states that do not are: